-Earth fill material shall comply with the properties and classes stated in Tables 14.2.2-A and 14.2.2-B modified in accordance with any requirements stated in Clause 10.1 of Annexure MRTS04.1.
+Earth fill material shall comply with the properties and classes stated in Table 14.2.2 modified in accordance with any requirements stated in Clause 10.1 of Annexure MRTS04.1.
 The requirements for percentage passing 0.075 mm AS sieve shall apply to the compacted material in place.
-The percentage passing 0.425 mm AS sieve and PI to estimate WPI shall also apply to the compacted material in place.
+The percentage passing 0.425 mm AS sieve and PI to determine WPI shall also apply to the compacted material in place.